mthli/Knife/README.md

  - `app:historyEnable` `true` to enable record history, so you can `redo()` and `undo()`.

- - `app:maxHistoryCapacity` the record max limit.
+ - `app:historyMaxCapacity` the record max limit.

  - `app:linkColor`